 The majority of GHO’s suppliers are professional service firms with skilled workforces in the investment banking, legal, consulting and accounting sectors, as well as providers of IT services.

 GHO’s vendors also include hospitality providers such as hotels and cleaning service providers, as well as travel providers such as booking agents.
 GHO also purchases goods from off-the-shelf retailers, in particular for office supplies.
 Given the types of goods and services GHO purchases and the location of performance of such services, we believe that the risk of modern slavery is low.
-However, we survey our suppliers based on risk by asking them to confirm that they also implement ethical and sustainable business practices.
+However, we survey our suppliers based on risk by reviewing their own modern slavery statements or directly asking them to confirm that they implement ethical and sustainable business practices.

 GHO’s compliance function may also carry out risk-based compliance checks on new suppliers.

-GHO’s compliance function will monitor the Firm’s progress in complying with applicable laws and regulations relating to modern slavery both within GHO and at its suppliers.
+GHO’s compliance function will monitor the Firm’s compliance with applicable laws and regulations relating to modern slavery within GHO.

-GHO has transaction due diligence processes which assess both potential investments and counterparties (including Know-Your-Client processes and responsible investing-specific due diligence provided by third party specialists) and these can assist with assessing and mitigating the risk of GHO facilitating the financing of cases of modern slavery.
+GHO has transaction due diligence processes which assess both potential investments and counterparties, consisting of Know-Your-Client processes and responsible investing due diligence provided by third party specialists.
+These processes assess and can help mitigate the risk of GHO facilitating the financing of cases of modern slavery.

 Portfolio companies